 All application questions, communications, winner selections, and distribution of funds are processed through Carolinas Credit Union Foundation.

-A member since 2019, Destinee is excited to graduate high school and attend college in the fall to study Biology.
+A member since 2003, Elise is excited to graduate from high school and attend Wingate University to study Biology.

-We would also like to congratulate Maisha, Clarissa, Evie, and Tiffany who were awarded General Fund Scholarships from Carolinas Credit Union Foundation.
+We would also like to congratulate Eunice and Evie, who were also awarded scholarships.